Mexico ruling party has preliminary lead in key state vote | New Country 923

 Pedro Zamudio, president of the state’s Electoral Institute, said the forecast was based on representative sampling of voting stations that has 95 percent certainty — but he also cautioned that the results of the election would not be until all the ballots were counted.

-An official count late Sunday had Gomez ahead with 32.1 percent of the vote to 31.4 percent for del Mazo, but with only about 25 percent of the ballots tabulated.
+An official running tally early Monday had Gomez and del Mazo both with around 32 percent of the vote, with about 41 percent of the ballots tabulated.

+Political analyst Raymundo Riva Palacio said even a narrow, “pyrrhic” PRI victory in the State of Mexico could spell trouble for the party next year.
+Considering the power of the PRI’s political machine in the state and the fact that Gomez was practically unknown eight months ago, the result so far signals “an enormous discontent with the PRI” and portends a “very bad scenario” for the party and the president, he argued.

+“I don’t have the slightest doubt that today there was a qualitative change in the electorate,” Riva Palacio said.

-The other two main parties, the leftist Democratic Revolution and the conservative National Action, were behind in the state by significant margin.
+The other two main parties, the leftist Democratic Revolution and the conservative National Action, were behind in the state by significant margins.

 Even before the quick-count results were announced, del Mazo and Gomez both proclaimed victory, something that happens commonly in Mexico.